This is the seventh of nine articles that lay out guiding, foundational principles for this project:

 Just consider the same ideas on smaller levels.

 Loving one’s children does not mean one hates other, non-related children.

 The world would not work if parents did not feel a burning love to rear and protect their own children, but rather, maintained an evenly spread, lukewarm affection for “all children.”

 Of course, parents with children may still express a concern and love for children other than their own in varying ways.
 Simple as it sounds, amidst all of the current confusion, we do well to remember that different expressions of love do not negate the basic presence of love.

-This is the same way that people have always lived within cultures and societies while still maintaining the tighter “us” of their immediate biological family.
+This is the same way that people lived within cultures and societies while still maintaining the tighter “us” of their immediate family.
 Here we observe how the nested levels of identity manifest in an order that ripples out from individual to family to the wider society.

 There are certainly times to defend oneself, one’s family, one’s culture, one’s unique ethnicity and race if attacked.
 A failure to do this is a failure to live and embody the unique energies, traditions, and shared history that animate a given people.

 To let this break down because of current propaganda regarding globalism (in its negative aspects) is to lose a battle, a battle that often begins as existential rather than physical.
 It constitutes violence either way.